Caring for a loved one after a stroke

 How can Cavendish Homecare help?

-At Cavendish Homecare, providing home care for stroke sufferers is one of the specialist services we offer.
+At Cavendish Homecare, providing home care for stroke sufferers is one of the specialist homecare services we offer.
 We understand that recovery periods after a stroke, or Cerebral Vascular Accident (CVA), vary greatly and that rehabilitation needs to be tailored to each individual’s needs.
 We can offer the level of assistance needed and we can adjust the amount of support offered as the patient recovers.

 If you would like to discuss your stroke care needs and potential costs, please do not hesitate to contact, call 020 3008 5210 or email us at info@cavendishhomecare.com